Deuce of Clubs home page

 "Next time you see a person in uniform, whether you agree with why they are fighting or not, shake that person's hand and give him or her a simple `Thank you.'"

 (c) Unquestioning adulation of people merely for being order-followers, without regard to why they are killing people, is absurd.
-Weren't the Nazis in uniform?
+After all, were not the Nazis in uniform?
 How about the Red Army?
 The ATF?

 (d) Both (a) and (c).